bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 [TownOfUs](https://github.com/slushiegoose/Town-Of-Us) - Idea for the Swapper, Shifter, Arsonist and a similar Mayor role come from **Slushiegoose**\
 [Ottomated](https://twitter.com/ottomated_) - Idea for the Morphling, Snitch and Camouflager role come from **Ottomated**\
 [Crowded-Mod](https://github.com/CrowdedMods/CrowdedMod) - Our implementation for 10+ player lobbies is inspired by the one from the **Crowded Mod Team**\
+[Goose-Goose-Duck](https://store.steampowered.com/app/1568590/Goose_Goose_Duck) - Idea for the Vulture role come from **Slushygoose**

 # 設定
 The mod adds a few new settings to Among Us (in addition to the role settings):
 - **Streamer Mode:** You can activate the streamer mode in the Among Us settings.
 It hides the lobby code, the custom server ip and the custom server port.
 You can set a custom lobby code replacement text, by changing the *Streamer Mode Replacement Text* in the `BepInEx\config\me.eisbison.theotherroles.cfg` file.
 - **Number of Impostors:** The number of Impostor count be set inside a lobby
 - **Map:** The map can be changed inside a lobby
-- **Maximum Number Of Meetings:** You can set the maximum number of meetings that can be called in total (every player still has personal maximum of buttons, but if the maximum number of meetings is reached you can't use your meetings even if you have some left, Impostor and Jackal meetings also count)
+- **Maximum Number Of Meetings:** You can set the maximum number of meetings that can be called in total (Every player still has personal maximum of buttons, but if the maximum number of meetings is reached you can't use your meetings even if you have some left.
+Impostor and Jackal meetings also count)
 - **Allow Skips On Emergency Meetings:** If set to false, there will not be a skip button in emergency meetings.
 If a player does not vote, he'll vote himself.
 - **Hide Player Names:** Hides the names of all players that have role which is unknown to you.
 Team Lovers/Impostors/Jackal still see the names of their teammates.
-Impostors can alse see the name of the Spy and everyone can still see the age of the mini.
+Impostors can also see the name of the Spy and everyone can still see the age of the mini.
 - **Ghosts Can See Roles**
 - **Ghosts Can See Votes**
 - **Ghosts Can See The Number Of Remaining Tasks**